Bagaar/ember-breadcrumbs/README.md

 ## Support

-**`@bagaar/ember-breadcrumbs` supports Ember v3.4 and up.**
+**`@bagaar/ember-breadcrumbs` supports Ember v3.16 and up.**

-Usage with older versions *might* work but is not tested and also requires the [ember-angle-bracket-invocation-polyfill](https://github.com/rwjblue/ember-angle-bracket-invocation-polyfill) addon to be installed.
+For a version that is compatible with older versions of Ember, check out the [v1.X](https://github.com/Bagaar/ember-breadcrumbs/tree/v1.X) branch.

 ## Installation